mooniak/yaldevi-font/FONTLOG.md

 FONTLOG for Ayanna
 -------------------

-This file provides detailed information on the STICK NO BILLS™ font software.
+This file provides detailed information on the Ayanna Narrow font software.
-This information should be distributed along with the  STICK NO BILLS™ fonts and any derivative works.
+This information should be distributed along with the Ayanna Narrow fonts and any derivative works.

-Please see https://github.com/mooniak/ayanna-font for documentation,development plans, contribution guidelines and all past releases.
+Please see https://github.com/mooniak/ayanna-font for documentation, development plans, contribution guidelines and all past releases.

 ChangeLog
 ----------